-5 Marriage Tips from My 5 Year Long Honeymoon // Portland, Oregon Wedding and Engagement Photographer
+5 Marriage Tips from My 5 Year Long Honeymoon // Adventure Wedding and Engagement Photographer

 I have been extremely blessed in my marriage to my amazing husband, Tyler Mick.
 He's so supportive, caring, and loving.
 I love how we are often mistaken for newlyweds, even though this year we're celebrating 5 years of marriage.
 (Today's our anniversary!!!)
 Yay!
 That seems like a milestone number while at the same time feeling like it's barely been any time at all.

 I have learned a lot over these past 5 years, and I'm absolutely certain that there will be an astounding amount more to learn.
 I thought I'd share some of what has made these past several years feel as though we never came home from our honeymoon.